Table of Contents

 The trail up Moose Mountain is well-trodden and easy to follow.
 It’s a popular one, even with spring snow, so you can expect company.

-Sitting and eating lunch on the helicopter landing pad or at one of the picnic tables with a 360 degree view is the reward for the two to three hour hike to the top.
+Sitting and eating lunch on the helicopter landing pad or at one of the picnic tables with a 360 degree view is the reward for the two to three hour hike to the top of Moose Mountain.

 Be sure to bring lots of water as there is nowhere to top up a water bottle along the way.
 Some people might like hiking poles on the steep sections as well.